 The Read Status Register 3 (RDSR3) instruction allows the Status Register 3 to be read.
 The Status Register 3 may be read at any time, even while output drive strength setting, wrap read length, blank check bit and dummy byte bit.
-When one of these bytes is in progress, it is recommended to check the Write in Progress (WIP) bit before sending a new instruction to the device.
+When one of these bytes is in progress, it is recommended to check the Write In Progress (WIP) bit before sending a new instruction to the device.
+It is also possible to read the Read Status Register 3 continuously, as shown in Read Status Register 3 Instruction Sequence Diagram figure.